cocoisland/DS-Usesful-Resources/Interview_questions.md

 2. What are the ML concepts covered at Lambda School?
 3. What is a lambda function in Python?
 4. What is ROC AUC?
+    it is ratio of true positive vs false positive.
+ROC 0.5 means the model can not decide or predict.
+ROC 1 means everything the model predicted, are correct.
+ROC 0 means every prediction made, are wrong.
+It is used to give reading to continued predictions.

 5. What are sampling techniques and which ones have you used?
 6. Why is Python interpreted?
 7. What are the disadvantages of an interpreted language?